phillipluther/focus-hook/README.md

 Activating focusable elements give them focus, too.
 This often spurs design conflicts when we don't want that bespoke button getting a giant glowing ring around it when clicked.

-Enter `focus-hook`.
+Enter `tactical-focus`.
 This tiny (\_N_kb, measurement incoming) library toggles a class name on an HTML document's body (or other element of your choice) so you can craft `:focus` styles applied only when a user is navigating via keyboard.

 ## Usage